Feeling exhausted, anxious — or just not yourself these days? You’re not alone.

 Intentionally add extra servings of all that sparks curiosity and excitement.
-Go with the flow and do something that stimulates you every day and commit to it.
+Go with the flow, do something that stimulates you daily, and commit to it.

 Integrate daily practices that nourish the mind, body and soul.
 This daily journal ritual could slowly translate into a road map of new beginnings.

-Did you know that physical activity is a great stress buster and mood booster?
+Did you know that physical activity is a great stress and mood booster?

 Treat your workouts as an activity that you enjoy rather than a chore.
 Explore what works best for you to stimulate your endorphin hormones.

 The most important thing is to increase your fitness levels while decreasing stress.
-Pick a fitness, routine that suits your lifestyle even if it’s as simple as just walking, stair climbing or jogging or mix it up.
+Pick a fitness routine that suits your lifestyle, even if it’s as simple as walking, stair climbing or jogging or mix it up.

-Exercising not only helps your brain cope better with stress but also ensures your body enjoys a good night’s rest.
+Exercising helps your brain cope better with stress and ensures your body enjoys a good night’s rest.

 Building close connections strengthen your sense of belonging, increases self-confidence and makes you happier.

 Nothing stops you from organizing that long-pending zoom call with your inner circle.
-Get creative; from organizing a book club meet or celebrating milestones virtually, the world is your oyster.
+Get creative; the world is your oyster from organizing a book club meet or celebrating milestones virtually.

-There’s absolutely no excuse to not be in touch and laugh harder than ever before.
+There’s no excuse not to be in touch and laugh harder than ever.

 Daily Brain Booster for Positive Vibes